 You can have any style of liner / slip, the choices are endless.
 The slip for instance below is a flat linen texture with a gold edge.
 So the actual frame is the gold part up to the dot pattern and gold edge.
 Then there is the slip with a matching gold edge.
 A layperson would probably think this was all one structure.

 Just as another example, as our Chelsea City frame is really popular, this can also have a liner too.
 Our framers have a standard photo of the frame with the liner so its a little washed out, however hopefully it will show you as an example.

-Another popular question or query some of our cleints have is about the frame sizes for the pencil portraits.
+Another popular question or query some of our clients have is regarding the frame sizes for the pencil portraits.
 When ordering a 12 x 10 pencil drawing as an example, the paper will be cut one inch larger.
-I do this so that the frame can have plenty of room to attach the mount / matt onto the artwork without any problem.
+I do this so that the frame can have plenty of room to attach the mount / matt onto the artwork without any issues.
 Mounts / matts are usually around 1.5 inches.
-Then you will have around a 1.5 inch frame on top of that.
-So to calculate the overall size you must add 6 inches on the size of your 12 x 10 drawing - which will an fincihed size of 18 x 16
+Then you will have approximately a 1.5 inch frame on top of that.
+So to calculate the overall size you must add 6 inches on the size of your 12 x 10 drawing - which will have a finished size of 18 x 16 inches.

 If you are having a pencil drawing, it must be framed under glass.
 We use non breakable glass, as our portraits are all sent in the mail.
 This is a much safer option.
 The mounts / mats come in a variety of colours and on the whole we like to use a top mount called Hayseed which is a textured cream colour and combine it with a coloured under-mount of either pale grey, dark cream or a slate colour.
 However, we can provide you with any combination of any colour you prefer.
 Just let us know your ideas and we can email you photos of your combination with your chosen moulding.